• Skip to main content

 You can top your waffles with an innumerable amount of toppings, from sweet to savory options.
 Here's a list of the classics:

 A waffle iron and a waffle maker may look similar, but they are pretty different.
-Waffle irons are a heavy-duty cooking appliances heated to high temperatures with two metal plates that close together to cook the waffles.
+Waffle irons are heavy-duty cooking appliances heated to high temperatures with two metal plates that close together to cook the waffles.
 It has deep indentations on the surface, which allows you to cook thin, crispy waffles.

 You don't need a fancy waffle iron like an all-clad waffle iron to get the job done.